josephtveter/fn_common/README.md

 requireLocal(moduleName String)
-	- returns module or null, use if you want exeplitcitly what is currently in memory
+	- returns module or null, use if you want explicitly what is currently in memory

 		@method requireLocal
 		@param  String